JSavage42/questionair/README.md

 ### Student Page

-You can add a Test ID to open a page that displays all the test questions and options.

-Working on getting the functionality of showing one question at a time controlled by the Instructor.
+You can add a Test ID to open a page that displays one question at a time and waits for the Hosting Instructor to continue the test.

+**TODO**

+1. Only allow one option to be highlighted at a time.
+1. Show the current graph for submitted answers after you submit.

 ### Instructor Page

 The Instructor Page shows all the test banks you've created.
 It also displays links to create a new test bank or add questions to an existing test bank.

 Working on ability to edit a question.
 Also, the ability to control the hosted test.
-Also, to show **ONLY** your tests.

 #### Create Test Bank